front-end-summer19/all-the-news-react/README.md

 ## Multiple Sections

 Currently our app only renders the arts section.
-We need to code the navbar tabs to communicate with App.js in order to call fetch for additional sections.
+We need to code the navbar tabs to communicate with App.jsx in order to call fetch for additional sections.

-Since clicking on the nav is what changes the section we'll pass `setSection` into the Nav in App.js:
+Since clicking on the nav is what changes the section we'll pass `setSection` into the Nav in App.jsx:

 ```js
 return (